sandyjmacdonald/fast_stats_julia/README.md

 > ##### Arguments

-> `--in` The fasta file for which you want to calculate the stats.
+> `--in` The fasta/q file (can be gzipped) for which you want to calculate the stats.

 > `--n` The value of n (usually 50) that you want to use.